ccollie/valkey-rfc/TimeSeries.md

 * Data type name: `vktseries`
 * Module shared object file name: `libvalkey_timeseries.[so|dylib|dll]`

-With the Module name as "ts", ValkeyTimeSeries is compatible with RedisTimeseries in its Module name which is accessible by clients through HELLO, MODULE LIST, and INFO commands.
+With the Module name as "ts", ValkeyTimeSeries is compatible with RedisTimeseries in its Module name, which is accessible by clients through HELLO, MODULE LIST, and INFO commands.
 Also, metrics and configs will be prefixed with this name (by design for Modules).

 Regarding the Module Data type name, because ValkeyTimeSeries's Module Data type (the current version) is not compatible with